-Examples of Major Works if you live in a flat include:
+Examples of Major Works include:

 - Renewing the roof

 - Replacing windows (subject to the lease)

 - Repairing or renewing a lift

+- Renewing warden call systems

 - Installing door entry systems

 - Re-decoration works to internal communal areas and exterior parts of the building

 - Renewing fire safety systems.

 - Examples of Major Works for houses and flats on a scheme include:

 - Resurfacing of scheme roads and parking spaces

-Replacing sewage treatment plants (STPs).
+- Replacing sewage treatment plants (STPs).